Education Advisory Council (EAC)

 Director of Legal Operations at Cockroach Labs

 Adam Becker is Director of Legal Operations at Cockroach Labs, a startup technology company in New York.
 Prior, he was VP & Director of Legal Operations at Endeavor (WME-IMG).
-Adam’s fist in-house legal operations role was at MetLife as AVP, Legal Operations for the US legal department where he also was responsible for the management of legal support services.
+Adam’s first in-house legal operations role was at MetLife as AVP, Legal Operations for the US legal department where he also was responsible for the management of legal support services.
 Adam is an active CLOC member and currently serves on its inaugural Education Advisory Council and he was a co-lead for the New York CLOC Regional Group from 2019-2022.
 Adam spent a decade working in law firms focusing on operations, attorney professional development and recruiting and began his legal career as an associate at Skadden, Arps.
 He is a graduate of the University of Michigan Law School and New York University.

 Director, Legal Operations at Cox Enterprises, Inc.